Mother: Anne (probably Dyson)

 Thomas Reeves paid the taxes on one slave for the children of J. S. Freeman (husband of Mary Reeves) in the 1823 and the 1824 Wilkes County, Georgia Tax Digests in Captain Ragsdales District.

-Bethania Reeves is listed in the 1850 census of Morgan County, Alabama with what appears to be her youngest children.
+The 1840 census of Morgan County, Alabama lists a Bethany Reeves as head of a household which includes one male 10-14, one male 20-29, one female 5-9, two females 15-19 and one female 50-59.
+Again in the 1850 census of Morgan County, Alabama, Bethania Reeves is listed with what appears to be her youngest children.
 Francis (Frank) M. Reeves is listed in her household in 1850 and many believe him to be the child of Thomas Reeves; however, his Alabama death record recording his death as 27 Feb 1910 names his father as "Hick" or Hickerson.
+Since Thomas and Bethany are not known to have any sons born after around 1820, the male child 10-14 years of age in 1840 may be Francis M. (Frank).